 There’s a reason why many health professionals promote exercise and being more active.

-Even though exercise is not the main stimulus for weight loss, it is still a good tool for staying healthy and it can help you lose weight.
+Even though exercise is not the main stimulus for weight loss, it is still a good tool for getting fitter, keeping your weight down and maintaining a healthy lifestyle.

 Being more active is a great way to burn more calories and shed excess fat in your body.